domstasiulionis/JVM_Project_Management/README.md

 For this project, I was personally responsible for all front-end development of the application using Java.
 Additionally, I also played a key-part in communicating with other group members to assist them in integrating their backend development with my frontend code.

-Additionally the report written at the time, documenting this project, is also included in this repository.
+Additionally, the report documenting this project that had been written at the time is also included in this repository.